AnushDeCosta/TurnersTreats/README.md

    - Click "Check our Blog" to be taken to the Blog section.

 3. **Products Page (products.html)**: Displays a categorized list of baked goods with interactive slideshows for each category (e.g., cakes, pastries, bread).
-   - Users can view different images of products through an automatic or manual slideshow.
+   - Users can view different images of products through an automatic or manual slideshow and use the navigation buttons to visit related pages.

-4. **Gallery Page (gallery.html)**: Features a gallery showcasing cakes, pastries, and bread in a 3x3 grid format.
+4. **Gallery Page (gallery.html)**: Features a 3D carousel gallery showcasing cakes, pastries, and bread.
+Users can interact with the gallery by scrolling to view different images in a rotating 3D format.
-   - Users can navigate between categories using a hover-based carousel system.

 5. **Blog Page (blog.html)**: Contains blog posts about various baking recipes.
-   - Each blog post initially shows a summary; click "Read More" to expand and view the full post.
+   - Each blog post initially shows a summary; click "Read More" to expand and view the full post, and "Read Less" to collapse it back.
-   - Images related to each post are displayed to enhance engagement.

 6. **Order Page (order.html)**: Allows users to place orders by filling out a form.
    - Real-time form validation ensures correct and complete information is submitted.
    - Upon submission, the user receives confirmation that their order was successfully placed.

 7. **Ordersheet Page (ordersheet.html)**: Displays all orders submitted through the Order Page in a tabular format.
    - Orders are dynamically loaded from local storage for easy review and management.
+This page is ready to move to a server-side implementation upon deployment.

 ## Setup and Running the Web Application